 - Art.
 1. Pitch Counts: (Spring/summer) This rule replaces all other pitching restrictions, there are no restrictions on the number of innings a pitcher may pitch in a game. - a.
 The pitch count limits and recovery days below are based on the player's age on opening day of the WPPA season.
 Even if a player has a birthday that would move them into a different age group during the season, the player's age at the start of the season controls for the duration of the season. - b.
-Note: The pitch count limits stated herein are based on the player's age as of the day the game is played.
-The weekly pitch count limits set forth below reset to zero on Thursday morning of each week.
+Pitch count limits include travel and house pitches, and are as follows: